 Musée de la Gaspésie in Gaspé

-In addition to introducing you to the history of Gaspésie via two permanent exhibitions, The Deep Blue Sea and Gaspésie… A Grand Journey, the Musée de la Gaspésie showcases new temporary exhibitions every year as well as captivating virtual experiences.
-This summer, play the role of the captain on the La Gaspésienne no 20, one of the few cod-fishing boats open to the public.
+In addition to introducing you to the history of Gaspésie via the permanent exhibition, The Deep Blue Sea, the Musée de la Gaspésie showcases new temporary exhibitions every year as well as captivating virtual experiences.
+Play the role of the captain on the La Gaspésienne no 20, one of the few cod-fishing boats open to the public.
 Comfortably seated with a headset and earphones, you are invited to step back into the past through a 360-degree virtual-reality film experience.
 You will find yourself out on the water, in 1963, in the company of two friendly local fishermen, with a mission to accomplish.
 Once your journey is over, head outside to visit the real Gaspésienne no 20.

 Photo: Musée de la Gaspésie